 If other treatment is needed, a chemotherapy drug such as azacitidine (Vidaza) or decitabine (Dacogen) is often the first choice, especially for patients with lower-risk forms of MDS.
 These drugs can often improve blood counts, and many patients need fewer transfusions and have a better quality of life, with less fatigue.
 These drugs can also help some people live longer.
 Another option for some people might be medicines to suppress the immune system, such as ATG and cyclosporine.

-If a person has the 5q- type of MDS, then lenalidomide (Revlimid) is often used as the first treatment.
-If this drug doesn’t help, treatment with azacytidine (Vidaza) or decitabine (Dacogen) is often the next option.
+If a person has the del(5q) type of MDS (where the cells are missing part of chromosome 5), lenalidomide (Revlimid) is often used as the first treatment.
+If this drug doesn’t help, treatment with azacitidine or decitabine is often the next option.

-Conventional chemotherapy is an option for some patients with more advanced MDS, such as those whose prognostic scores are high risk or higher (discussed in the staging section), or those whose MDS looks like it is becoming an acute leukemia.
-Unfortunately, this treatment is too toxic for patients who are elderly or who have many other medical problems and in these patients it can shorten their lives.
-For young and healthy patients, though, the treatment is similar to treatment for acute myeloid leukemia.
+For some patients with more advanced MDS, such as those whose prognostic scores are high risk or higher, or those whose MDS looks like it is becoming acute myeloid leukemia (AML), standard chemotherapy drugs might be an option.
+Unfortunately, this treatment can often be too toxic for patients who are elderly or who have many other medical problems.
+For young and healthy patients, though, the treatment is similar to treatment for AML.

 If one type of treatment doesn’t work (or if it stops working), another one might be tried.
 Many new medicines to treat MDS are also being studied in clinical trials.
 Because the best options to treat MDS aren’t clear, and because MDS often becomes hard to treat over time, taking part in a clinical trial might be a good option at some point.
 Talk to your health care team to learn more about clinical trials that might be right for you.

 The American Cancer Society medical and editorial content team